Sitecore-Community/Sitecore.Speak.Guidance/Application Development/PageCode/JavaScript.md

 - Follow the All Language Styling guidelines.

-- Use camelCase when naming functions and variables
+- Use camelCase when naming functions and variables.

+- Use camelCasing when naming new files.

 - Comment all code using JSDoc style.